oracle-livelabs/analytics-ai/dw-hr-analytics/perform-analysis/perform-analysis.md

     ![Import Successful](./images/dva-import-successful.png "Import Successful")

 4. Click on the navigation menu icon in the top left.
 Go to **Data** and open the **Connections** tab.
-You should see a connection named 'adw_hr'.
+You should see a connection named **adw_hr**.

     ![Go to Data](./images/go-to-data-page.png "Go to Data")

     ![Select Connections](./images/go-to-connections-tab.png "Select Connections")

-5. Click on the ellipses menu on the extreme right of the connection’s name and select inspect.
+5. Click on the ellipses menu on the extreme right of the connection entry and select inspect.

      ![Inspect Connection](./images/inspect-connection.png "Inspect Connection")